Jmz0127/joogle2/README.md

 # Joogle - a gateway to my resume

+search for jon_resume in the search entry field!